hackclub/hackclub/workshops/flappy_learning/README.md

 ## Hacking Further

-Wanna ultimate super-Saiyan hacker?
+Wanna be an ultimate super-Saiyan hacker?
 Let's go further!

-You can play this Flappy Learning with editing the NeuroEvolution Option variables.
+You can play through this Flappy Learning by editing the NeuroEvolution Option variables.
 And even if you already a super-Saiyan or a pro, then you could understand the Neuroevolution.js and the game.js, you can tweak the default settings inside its script.

 Example of Further Hack: